Michael Wollin yahoo@mercurysw.com [SCRUMDEVELOPMENT]

 3. Dev and V&V participate in the review of these needs with UX and HF teams

-details).
-All stakeholders (Marketing, PO, Dev, HF, and V&V) review and
+6. UX presents final designs with âcalloutsâ (the implementation details).
+All stakeholders (Marketing, PO, Dev, HF, and V&V) review and approve.

 a.
 Story points are assigned during Grooming.

-10. During the Planning session for each sprint a common set of tasks
+10. During the Planning session for each sprint a common set of tasks needed to achieve a âDoneâ Status is added to each story (see list below)

 11. Sprint Begins